Style-Validator/style-validator/README.md

 Style Validator
 ============================

 Style Validator is CSS Validator that can detect `Risky Style` might break layout, NOT syntax.

 In addition, it can validate after DOM Modifying (e.g. by AJAX or ANY EVENT CALLBACK).

 <img src="http://style-validator.github.io/img/screenshot.gif" alt="screenshot" width="480" />

 # Installation

-1. **[Chrome Extension](https://chrome.google.com/webstore/detail/style-validator/aaeahhnjkelemfcdmkcpaggdhfaffeod)** (In conjunction with Chrome DevTools)
+- **[Chrome Extension](https://chrome.google.com/webstore/detail/style-validator/aaeahhnjkelemfcdmkcpaggdhfaffeod)** (In conjunction with Chrome DevTools)
-2. **[JavaScript Bookmarklet](http://style-validator.github.io/)** (Currently, supported only Google Chrome and Opera)
+- **[JavaScript Bookmarklet](http://style-validator.github.io/)** (Currently, supported only Google Chrome and Opera)

 # Function

 - Validation that can detect problems of between CSS properties and HTML tags
-- Validation that can detect the problems after JavaScript and Media Queries
+- Validation that can detect problems after JavaScript and Media Queries
-- Validation that can detect the problems of Computed Style
+- Validation that can detect problems of Computed Style

 # Why we need to detect `Risky Style`?

-1. Over 300 CSS properties
+- Over 300 CSS properties
-2. Over 10,000 Browser types
+- Over 10,000 Browser types
-3. Other Front-end technology has evolved too much
+- Other Front-end technology has evolved too much

+The Risky Style will cause **Unintended Behavior** in the browser such as layout breaking.

-So, Cross Browser CSS is too difficult
+But we have no way to detect it.
+So, **Cross Browser CSS is too difficult**.

 ## Problems of Current CSS Validator

-1. Can not validate CSS after JavaScript and Media Queries
+- Can not validate CSS after JavaScript and Media Queries
-2. Can not validate Computed Style (It can validate only syntax)
+- Can not validate Computed Style (It can validate only syntax)
-3. Can not validate Adaptability of between CSS properties and HTML tags
+- Can not validate Adaptability of between CSS properties and HTML tags

 ## Risky CSS Property cause...

-1. REALLY MANY BUGS :(
-2. REALLY MANY LAZY PATCHES :(
+- Really Many BUGS&amp;MEANINGLESS PATCHES :(
-3. REALLY MANY TIME & MONEY :(
+- Interrupting creative ideas :(
+- Loss of valuable engineer’s life :(

 and...

 These is not creative works.
 These is interrupt creative thinking.

-"Style Validator" is solution that resolves these problems.
+Style Validator is solution that resolves these problems.

 ## Style Validator gives you...

-1. Reducing `tests`, `patches` and `costs`
+- Reducing `tests`, `patches` and `costs`
-2. Keeping Engineer Creative Thinking
+- Keeping Engineer Creative Thinking
-3. Education of safety HTML/CSS
+- Education of safety HTML/CSS

 CAUTION: Validation Rules is not based on the official specifications.